What is the Optimization Overview page?

 Adoption measures how closely you follow the budget allocation recommendations:

-- Negative adoption (up to -100%) means you made changes opposite to the recommendations
+- Negative adoption (down to -100%) means you made changes opposite to the recommendations.

-- The total budget amount doesn't affect adoption, only the distribution matters
+- The total budget amount does not affect adoption — only the distribution matters.

 How is Prediction Accuracy calculated?